Shivanikanodia/End-to-End-Fraud_Detection_Model/README.md

 **Merchants and peak hours to Watch out:**

-Fresh Floewers, Uber, Lyft, Ebay.com, Sears consistentl appeared in list where Fraud transaction volume, fraud rate and fraud counts was high.
-This evidented from the temporal analysis where hours liek 12:00 AM, 06:Q0 AM and 03:00 PM were targeted and these specific merchants showed fraudulent activity indicating low monitoring hours or weak verification system.
+Fresh Flowers, Uber, Lyft, Ebay.com, Sears consistently appeared in list where Fraud transaction volume, fraud rate and fraud counts were high.
+This evidented from the temporal analysis where hours like 12:00 AM, 06:Q0 AM and 03:00 PM were targeted and these specific merchants showed fraudulent activity indicating low monitoring hours or weak verification system.

-Walmart, Alibaba, Target and Fresh e cards and small merchants grouped as others also showed small number of transaction volume as fradulent indicating gift card attacks or bot testing.
+Walmart, Alibaba, Target and small merchants grouped as others also showed small number of transaction volume as fradulent indicating gift card attacks or bot testing.